torstenboettjer/sandbox/README.md

 ## System Configuration

 The sandbox utilizes a package manager, such as [Nix](https://github.com/NixOS/nix), [Lix](https://lix.systems/) or [Tvix](https://tvix.dev/), to assemble a set of solution components.
 Packages load additional software without providing configuration options.
 Nix packages are listed at the [package directory](https://search.nixos.org/packages) and the command `nix-env -qaP` provides a list incl. available attributes for sripting. `Override` and `overrideAttrs` functions enable engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
 Some packages use overrides for fine-tuning like a [fonts package](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) that allows to filter default list of fonts, what saves time and space.
 Engineers define [system configurations](https://nix.dev/tutorials/packaging-existing-software.html) using declarative files, ensuring isolated dependencies and creating clean, reproducible systems without the overhead of virtual machines or containers.
 The functional [programming language](https://nix.dev/tutorials/nix-language.html) defines and automates provisioning processes for specialized systems via executable templates.
+The package section also enhances the shell with shell scripts for the command line (CLI).

 ```ǹix
 home.packages = with pkgs; [